Radiative thermal rectification in many-body systems: Abstract

 \section{Abstract}

 Radiative thermal diodes based on two-element structures rectify heat flows thanks to a temperature dependence of material optical properties.
-The heat transport asymmetry through these systems, however, remains weak without a significant change of material properties with the temperature.
-Here we explore the heat transport in three-element radiative systems and demonstrate that a strong asymmetry in the thermal conductance can appear because of many-body interactions, without any dependence of optical properties with respect to the temperature.
-The analysis of transport in three-body systems made with polar dielectrics and metallic layers reveals that rectification coefficients exceeding 50\% can be achieved in near-field regime with temperature differences of about 200\,K. This work paves the way for compact devices to rectify near-field radiative heat fluxes over a broad temperature range and could find important applications in the domain of nanoscale thermal management.
+The heat transport asymmetry through these systems, however, remains weak without a significant change in material properties with the temperature.
+Here we explore the heat transport in three-element radiative systems and demonstrate that a strong asymmetry in the thermal conductance can appear because of many-body interactions, without any dependence of optical properties on the temperature.
+The analysis of transport in three-body systems made with polar dielectrics and metallic layers reveals that rectification coefficients exceeding 50\% can be achieved in the near-field regime with temperature differences of about 200\,K. This work paves the way for compact devices to rectify near-field radiative heat fluxes over a broad temperature range and could have important applications in the domain of nanoscale thermal management.